GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

   Place your configurations inside this file. `accept` from your external ip and `connect` to the binding ip you placed in the `redis.conf` file.
-Both will be the same in our case because we are unifying the connections inside the Redis server.
-This is important for the nodes to easily communicate to the Redis server.**Its a good time to check all servers `/etc/hosts` file has all the four ips and hostnames.
+Here we are unifying the connections inside the Redis server accepting from the external ip and connecting to the `localhost`.
+This is important for the nodes to easily communicate to the Redis server.**Its a good time to check all servers `/etc/hosts` file has all the  ips and hostnames as described in the beginning of this file.
 Remember for your nodes its the `/etc/hosts` file outside your gluu container

   ```bash